jguev/java-swing/README.md

 ### Assignment 5: Menu > 10/11/2021 (In Class) &nbsp;&nbsp;:ballot_box_with_check:
 This program explores JMenuBar and builds a simple drop down menu with 3 options: "New", "Open", "Save".
 Every option has a corresponding dialog box confirming the selection.

+### Assignment 6: GridPane > 11/01/2021 (In Class) &nbsp;&nbsp;:ballot_box_with_check:
+This program uses JavaFX GUI to create a GridPane of Labels with eight rows and nine columns.
+The text of each Label will include the *sum* of the row number and the column number.

 ----------------------------------------------------------------------------------------

 ### Group Project 1: Playing Card Manager 10/25/2021 &nbsp;&nbsp;:ballot_box_with_check: